portworx/px-docs/scale-down.md

 ## Scale-down Nodes

-How to removing a node from a cluster
+How to remove an offline node from a cluster

 ### Identify the cluster that needs to be managed